 An email campaign is just a focused message sent to the right people to drive one action.
 The difference between a campaign that converts and one that flops is rarely the design — it’s the planning.
 Here are the six steps, in order.

-1. Set one goal.
 Sales, bookings, sign-ups or replies — pick one.
-The whole campaign points at it.
+The whole campaign points at it, and you’ll know exactly whether it worked.

-2. Choose the audience.
-Your whole list, or a segment that’s most likely to care.
-Relevant beats broad.
+Your whole list, or a segment most likely to care.
+Relevant beats broad — a smaller, fitting audience converts better.

-3. Craft the offer and message.
-One clear benefit, one reason to act now, and one call to action.
+One clear benefit, one reason to act now, one call to action.
 Cut everything that competes with it.

-4. Build the email.
 A subject line worth opening, a skimmable single-column layout, and a button above the fold.
+Lean on strong copy.

-5. Pick the send time and schedule it.
-Send when your audience is active, then queue it — don’t rely on being at your desk.
+Send when your audience is active (see best time to send), then queue it — don’t rely on being at your desk.

-6. Follow up.
-Resend to non-openers with a new subject line, and send a “last chance” before the offer ends.
+Resend to non-openers with a fresh subject line, and send a “last chance” before the offer ends.
 The follow-up often beats the original.

 BrandBits takes you from plan to send: build the email, choose your list or segment, schedule it for the right time, and follow up with non-openers — then see exactly how it performed.